How Use ChatGPT to Write a Video Script

 To start, head to chat.openai.com.
 You'll be asked to either log in or create an account.

 As of writing this article, setting up an OpenAI account is totally free, no payment info required.
+You can upgrade to the paid account after creating your initial free account.

 I opted to use the integrated Google login.